M1SS-F0SS1L1AN/M1SS-F0SS1L1AN/README.md

 -Moonshell __(Astro X Shelly)__ and Berryvision __(Sprout X Vee)__ is __on thin ice__. (unless friend or respectful)

 # I know I look selfish, but I can't force myself to like the ships.
 Especially Veestro.
 Of course I'll respect you, but I just can't change my opinion on them no matter how hard I try.
+Seeing those ships just make me really uncomfortable.
+Thanks for understanding.